KhanKawsar/ConspicuousMale/README.md

-Data from: Male-male interactions drives the evolution of conspicuous male colouration in a non-territorial mating system
+Data from: Male-male interactions drives the evolution of conspicuous male colouration in damselflies
 Authors: Md Kawsar Khan, Marie E. Herberstein.